Many of us aren’t able to dedicate as much time to creating music as we wish we could.

 2. Gather specific sounds that inspire you

-Similar to playlisting, the mobile app is great for identifying specific ideas that you want to incorporate into a project you’ve already started.
-That said, it’s also great for inspiring brand new song ideas while you’re away from your workstation.
-The app is currently available for both iOS and Android.
+Similar to playlisting, these mobile apps are great for identifying specific ideas that you want to incorporate into a project you’ve already started.
+That said, they’re also great for inspiring brand new song ideas while you’re away from your workstation.

 Hopefully these practices will help you stay inspired in those moments where you’re not in your dedicated creative space.
 Do you have any favorite tips or tricks for staying creative that we didn’t cover above?
-Let us know in the comments below.
+Start a conversation with us and other music creators on the Splice Discord.